marciano0695/penum-type/README.md

 # Laravel Enum to TypeScript Types definitions

 This package automatically generates **TypeScript type definitions** (`.d.ts` files) from your Laravel enums, so you can keep backend and frontend in perfect sync without manually duplicating definitions.
-Default method of enum to generate is **frontend** it can be change on the configuration file
+Default method of enum to generate is **frontend** it can be change on the configuration file.

 ---

 ## Example